Marguerite Périer: The miracle of the Holy Thorn

-She was the niece and goddaughter of Blaise Pascal.
+Marguerite was the niece and goddaughter of Blaise Pascal.
 Her father was interested in mathematics and collaborated with Blaise Pascal in various scientific experiments.
 He would publish some of Pascal's treatises after Pascal died.

 Marguerite was placed in the care of Port-Royal Abbey, Paris, in January 1654.

 Since the previous year she had been suffering from a serious eye problem described as a "lacrimal fistula".

 Preparations were being made to treat it surgically when on 24 March 1656 the child declared herself cured from placing her eye against a reliquary containing part of Christ's crown of thorns.

 Various doctors judged the cure miraculous in the weeks that followed.

 However, Guy Patin, former dean of the Paris Faculty of Medicine, disputed the testimony of "these approvers of miracles".

 He said that some were too closely associated with Port-Royal to avoid bias, and others were unqualified "barber surgeons".

 The event was widely publicized and for a while stopped the persecutions against the abbey.

 This miracle was central to the politico-religious debates of the time.

 The Jansenists saw it as a sign of God's support for their cause.

 Father François Annat, Jesuit and confessor of the king, responded with Le Rabat-joie des jansénistes.

 Without questioning the reality of the miracle, which was recognized by the church, he strongly attacked Port-Royal and interpreted the event as an invitation from God to abandon the Jansenist heresy.

 Antoine Arnauld and Sébastien-Joseph du Cambout responded to Annat.

 According to Gilberte Périer in her Vie de Pascal, her brother experienced renewed certainty and joy by the grace of God to his goddaughter.

 It helped bring about the reconciliation between Pascal and his sister, and the faith preached at Port-Royal.

 According to legend the episode was the starting point of Pascal's reflections, recorded in his Pensées.

 Pascal addressed his seventeenth Provincial Letter to Father Annat.

 However the miracle would be challenged later: medical knowledge has evolved.
 Marguerite probably only suffered from a tear duct obstruction.